expedio-blockchain/Kontract/docs/advanced-features.md

 ## Advanced Features Guide

+In this section, you'll find examples of specific use cases to better adjust Kontract to your unique requirements.

 ### Wallet Import

 You can import an existing wallet using a Kubernetes secret.
 This is useful for deploying contracts with a pre-existing account.